 31. The Client shall use only original software and its standard instruments provided with the device and shall not perform any amendments to the system files.
 If any other software is installed on the device or its standard integrated rights and protection features or system files are amended, the risk to the security of data stored by separate installed applications increases.

 32. The Client is forbidden to use features which allow to save login data on the device or browser.

-33. The Client can manage his/her Paysera account also via Paysera application.
-To log in to the application the Client will have to enter his/her Account password; thus, the Client has to make sure that Paysera application has been downloaded from official websites (Apple Store, Google Play, Windows Phone Store).
-It shall be noted that Paysera application is one of the payment instruments, which means that the Client, when using the application, shall observe relevant safety requirements, just like s/he does when using his/her Account.
+33. The Client can manage their Paysera account also via Paysera application.
+To log in to the application the Client will have to enter their Account password; thus, the Client has to make sure that Paysera application has been downloaded from official websites (Apple Store, Google Play, Windows Phone Store).
+It shall be noted that Paysera application is one of the payment instruments, which means that the Client, when using the application, shall observe relevant safety requirements, just like s/he does when using their Account.